Like swallows returning to Capistrano, every year college football fans bemoan FBS schools scheduling smaller FCS teams for guaranteed victories.

 But every year, FCS teams rise up and beat FBS teams — some even putting a major scare into a powerhouse.
 (See Jacksonville State-Auburn in 2015.)

 For fans of The Citadel, having the opportunity to take down the biggest dog in their state — South Carolina — makes it worthwhile.

-In what was supposed to be a tuneup for their rivalry game against Clemson, the Gamecocks were tripped up by The Citadel, 23-22, last year in an upset reminiscent of The Citadel's 38-35 upset of South Carolina in 1990.
+In what was supposed to be a tuneup for their rivalry game against Clemson, the Gamecocks were tripped up by The Citadel, 23-22, last year.

 27 — Charleston Southern at North Dakota State: The Buccaneers, Big South title contenders, and Bison, four-time defending FCS national champions, open the season in the 2016 FCS Kickoff in Fargo, N.D.
 The game will be CSU’s first appearance on ESPN.

 3 — Southern Miss at Kentucky: If you're looking for an FBS upset special, this might be it.
 The Golden Eagles likely will open the season as Conference USA’s team to beat against the SEC’s Wildcats.

 10 — Jacksonville State at LSU: The FCS runner-up Gamecocks make their first trip to Baton Rouge, but before you mark this down as a guarantee game for the Bayou Bengals, consider that JSU almost knocked off Auburn on the road last season.